SamChou19815/sampl/DESIGN_DOCS.md

 ## Known Problems

-- The error messages are very bad.
-In the AST construction process, line info is not added to the AST for the convenience of rapid prototyping.
-It will be improved later.
 - Type checking, interpretation, and code generation has not been thoroughly tested.
 They are expected to have at least 10 bugs or some undefined behavior.